Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform

-Although existing optimized semantic communication approaches have proven to be very successful in minimizing the end-to-end \emph{expected RD} cost over a full source dataset and ergodic wireless channel responses \cite{dai2022nonlinear}, they are yet unlikely to be optimal for every test instance due to the limited model capacity.
-Existing models only pay attention to an average low RD cost on the training set.
-For a given input data sample and wireless channel response, such a learned codec might not be good at capturing the data semantic feature and channel state at this instance, resulting in suboptimal transform and coding during the model inference stage.
-The imperfect optimization and generalization will be especially severe when the testing data distribution or channel response is different from that in the training phase.
-To tackle this, we explore a different approach by optimizing the semantic codec or representation individually, on a per data sample and channel response basis, during the model inference stage.
-In other words, we turn to minimize the end-to-end \emph{instant RD} cost for substantial gains on every data and channel state instance.
+Although existing end-to-end transmission approaches have proven to be successful in optimizing the end-to-end \emph{expected CBR-D} trade-off over a source dataset and ergodic wireless channel responses, they are yet unlikely to be optimal for every test instance due to the limited model capacity and imperfect optimization.
+In essence, they assume that if a model performs well on both training and validation datasets, it will likely generalize well to new, unseen data and channel responses during testing.
+However, this assumption does not always hold in practice.
+On the one hand, such an amortized model might not be good at capturing the data semantic feature and channel state for each instance, resulting in suboptimal transform and coding during the inference stage.
+On the other hand, the imperfect optimization and generalization will be especially severe when the testing data distribution or channel response is different from that adopted in the training stage.
+To tackle this, we explore a new online learned approach by optimizing the network parameters or the semantic representations during the model inference stage, based on the current target source data and wireless channel domain.
+In other words, we turn to optimize the CBR-D trade-off for substantial gains on every data and channel state instance.